Shlefter/Data205/README.md

 - [Dataset at arcgis.com](https://hudgis-hud.opendata.arcgis.com/datasets/HUD::residential-construction-permits-by-county/about)

 ### Research Goals and Questions
 My primary goal is to measure housing price changes over time and see how it correlates with changes in the surrounding areas.
 Secondarily, I would like to use these findings to attempt to find early indicators of housing price change movements and what can be changed to mitigate the movements.
 For this project, I will be looking at counties where the median housing price increases statisstically significatly larger (95% confidence interval) than the population of counties year over year.
+Note I will be using median instead of mean because medians are more resistant to outliers, of which the HMDA dataset has many.
 Questions:
 1. Which counties’ median house prices change by significantly more than average each year? (t-tests of percentage of median increase between two years, derived from median house price of all loan applications by county)
 2. Do these increased change rates persist (i. e.
 If a county increases home value by a large amount one year, is it likely to increase similarly the next year)? (strength and slope of correlation by county from the above derived data)